-The sample is formed by a random selection from the CPR.
-As stated earlier the survey is conducted over 3 months with a new sample being drawn every month.
-When the sample has been drawn, the individuals taken part are contacted by mail, in which they are asked to participate in the survey.
-If it is impossible to find a telephone number, the respondent is asked to contact Statistics Denmark with a number by which he or she can be reached.
-In this survey round a qualified sample of 4.006 individuals was formed (February through April).
-Total interviews for analysis (excluding loses etc.) ended up at 2.899.
+2 Sample of households (through "Reference persons") Two-stage sampling: 598 (each quarter) Primary Units (= parts of municipalities), selected with probability proportional to size, repetitions allowed Secondary Units = households (23 for each PSU selection; exception: 26 in the Brussels stratum) Initial sample size 14027 households (some 35 000 individuals) Individual within household: Interviewer chooses person aged 16-74 with most recen birthday at the date of interview.
+Czech Republic Stratified random sampling All individuals aged 15+ in the household are interviewed.
+Post-stratification by gender, age and region was used.
+Denma ark The sample is formed by a random selection from the CPR.
+As stated earlier the surver is conducted over 3 months with a new sample being drawn every month.
+When the sample has been drawn, the individuals taken part are contacted by mail, in which there are asked to participate in the survey.
+If it is impossible to find a telephone number the respondent is asked to contact Statistics Denmark with a number by which he or she can be reached.
+In this survey round a qualified sample of 4.006 individuals wa formed (February through April).
+Total interviews for analysis (excluding loses etc. ended up at 2.899.
 After the data has been collected, the data is grouped by gender, age (4 groups), civil status (5 groups) and gross income (3 groups + unknown/don't know).
+Germa iny The ICT survey is based on a representative quota sample.
+The representativeness was achieved by a stratification frame taken from German Microcensus 2003.